Chambéry: Château de Chambéry

 The first counts of Savoy settled into an existing fortress in 1285 and expanded it in the early-14th century to serve as a residence, seat of power and administration, and as stronghold for the House of Savoy.
 However, it quickly became obsolete as a serious fortification genuinely capable of resisting a siege.
-Due to constant French hostilities on the château, Duke Emmanuel Philibert decided to move his capital to Turin.
+Due to constant French hostilities, Duke Emmanuel Philibert decided to move his capital to Turin.

 The château remained purely an administrative centre until Christine Marie of France, Duchess of Savoy, returned to hold court in 1640.
-It was the site of the 1684 marriage between Victor Amadeus II of Sardinia and Anne Marie d'Orléans, niece of Louis XIV.
+It was the site of the 1684 marriage between Victor Amadeus II and Anne Marie d'Orléans, niece of Louis XIV.
 Victor Amadeus II, having abdicated, lived here with his second wife Anna Canalis di Cumiana before they were imprisoned at the Castle of Rivoli for trying to reclaim the throne.

 In 1786, Victor Amadeus III enlarged it, adding a Royal Wing.

 Under Napoleon Bonaparte, the Aile du Midi ("South Wing") was rebuilt and redecorated to house the imperial prefecture of the department of Mont-Blanc.
 Elaborate modification to the structure were made again after Savoy was annexed by France in 1860.

 Today, the political administration of the department of Savoie is located in the castle, and it is open for tours and concerts.

 Fontaine des Éléphants

 The Fontaine des Éléphants ("Elephants Fountain") is the most famous landmark in Chambéry.
 It was built in 1838 to honour Benoît de Boigne's feats when he was in India.
-The monumental fountain has strikingly realistic sculptures of the head and forelimbs of four lifesize elephants truncated into the base of a tall column in the shape of the savoyan (savoyarde) cross, topped by a statue of de Boigne.
+The monumental fountain has realistic sculptures of the head and forelimbs of four lifesize elephants truncated into the base of a tall column in the shape of the savoyan (savoyarde) cross, topped by a statue of de Boigne.
 At first, the landmark was mocked by the local residents who were annoyed by it, but it now is accepted as one of the city's symbols.

 Since the early controversy, the statue kept its nickname of les quatre sans culs, ("the four without arses", which sounds in French similar to the title of the best-known movie by nouvelle vague director François Truffaut: Les quatre cents coups, "The 400 Blows").
 A total restoration was done between December 2014 and July 2015.